Frequently Asked Questions

 Jewelry Making

 All American Pearl jewelry is hand crafted by the finest jewelers in the world.
 In making our jewelry for you we often have to select pearls and ensure they are the best fit, color and luster they can be for the given piece.
-In order to do this we reserve the right to a 3% variation in the pearl size specified online.
+In order to do this we reserve the right to a 3% to 4% variation in the pearl size specified online.
 For example, a 14.5mm pearl earring pair could be 14.065mm.

 Loose Diamonds